 Table 10.3 provides a listing of pedologic and geological studies covering the four-county area within which the SRRSU is contained.
-Soil surveys prepared by the Natural Resources Conservation Service (NRCS) are available for each of the four counties.
-Additionally, the North Dakota Geological Survey (NDGS) has published maps of till deposits in the Red River valley in the Quaternary Geology of Southern Lake Agassiz Basin Guidebook (Harris et al. 1996).
+Soil surveys prepared by the Natural Resources Conservation Service (NRCS) are published online (NRCS 2021c).
+Additionally, the North Dakota Geological Survey (NDGS) has published maps of till deposits in the Red River valley (Harris et al. 1996, 2020).